Download the Carswell Poster 2020.

 Through a generous endowment from the Allan Carswell Family Foundation, starting in 2020, up to two Allan Carswell Physics Educator Scholarships, valued at up to $5000 each, will be awarded annually.
 This scholarship recognizes the critical importance and value of having people who are trained in, and passionate about, physics engaging young Canadians in the classrooms of this country.

-Applications for the 2020 scholarship will be accepted from March 1st to April 6th.
+Applications for the 2021 scholarship will be accepted from January 4, 2021 until February 15, 2021.
 Click here for instructions on how to access the application submission system.